TriggerPoint GRID Foam Roller

 There was a time when foam rolling (also known as “self-myofascial release”) was the exclusive domain of pro athletes and physical therapists.
 In recent years however foam rolling – and by extension foam rollers – have emerged from the trainer’s room and been adopted by health conscious individuals everywhere.
 This outstanding type of self-serve physical therapy is used to facilitate various forms of exercise, to relieve muscle tightness and to aid in muscle recovery following workouts or sports injury.
 Below are the 12 best foam rollers on the market today.

-Our Top Picks Of The Best Foam Rollers
+The Best Foam Rollers

 AmazonBasics High-Density Round Foam Roller